Joelalbon/Joels-LM-Fork/README.md

+## Note: This repository is now archived.
+It will be replaced by a new &amp; improved place to find starter code examples for your projects.
+Stay tuned. 👾

-# LM Studio Client Code Examples
+# (Archived) LM Studio Client Code Examples
 Client code examples &amp; integrations that utilize LM Studio's in-app local inference server

 ## Contributions